-Miller-Motte College, Wilmington serves as the host institution for all Miller-Motte Colleges and other post-secondary institutions owned and operated by Delta Career Education Corporation.
+Miller-Motte College, Wilmington serves as the host institution for all Miller-Motte Colleges and other post-secondary institutions owned and operated by Ancora Education.
 This agreement enables enrolled students in an eligible program of study to enroll in online courses that apply toward the academic requirements of the certificate, diploma, or degree programs at the students’ home institutions.
 As a result, Miller-Motte College, Wilmington, NC online courses may also have students from Ancora Education post-secondary institutions located in other cities/states.

 Each student is provided with a unique username and password for the purpose of authenticating each student’s identity when entering the online classroom.
 Students are prohibited from providing their passwords and log-ins to any other individual.
 Furthermore, student identity is authenticated through a series of email, telephone interviews, and/or meetings with the campus Online Learning Coordinator.
 Each student’s username, password, and email address are used to authenticate student identity in order to complete assignments within the Learning Management System.
 All testing is completed through the Learning Management System and the unique username and password are used to verify student identity.

 The student’s unique username and password are used to verify student identity.
 Neither the Institution nor Ancora will release any student’s username and password to any individual which would violate a student’s rights under the Federal Educational Rights and Privacy Act.

 No student is assessed any additional charges or fees associated with the verification/authentication of student identity.

 Each student enrolled in an online course(s) or program of study delivered by Miller-Motte College is expected to have access to an internet connection, computer hardware, and operating software as outlined below.
 Campus computer labs are available to access online course content and meet the necessary technical requirements.